kurotakazuki/mpl/README.md

 ```

 ### Extended MPG
-Since one of the goals of MPG is to create an CST, it also supports two features in terms of ease of use and speed.
+Since one of the goals of MPG is to create an AST, it also supports two features in terms of ease of use and speed.

 #### Any
 `?` is a metasymbol representing any single input like wildcard character.
 This succeeds if there is any input left, and fails if there is no input left.